syncfusion-content/uwp-docs/uwp/Scheduler/headers.md

 ---
 layout: post
 title: Headers in UWP Scheduler control | Syncfusion
-description: Learn here all about Headers support in Syncfusion UWP Scheduler (SfSchedule) control and more.
+description: Learn here all about Headers support in the Syncfusion UWP Scheduler (SfSchedule) control, its features, and more.
 platform: uwp
 control: SfSchedule
 documentation: ug